Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The toolkit (9000 lines of documented code) target's a solo-developer dev scenario.
 It is amenable to customization to a developer's particular coding context.

+FWIW, a Modal GUI can also replace WIMP as a GUI for an OS.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-15-2022)
 A Modal GUI is a sequence of interactive screens called "modes of operation".